Manjar blanco: Colombia

 Manjar blanco is a traditional Christmas dish in Colombia, along with natilla.
-It is made out of ingredients like milk, rice, and sugar, which are heated for a long period of time until the right texture is achieved.
-Manjar blanco is usually eaten with a slice of natilla, buñuelos, and hojuelas, creating a flavor combination from the salty buñuelos with the two sweet desserts.
+It is made of ingredients like milk, rice, and sugar, which are heated for a long period of time until the right texture is achieved.
+Manjar blanco is usually eaten with a slice of natilla, buñuelos, and hojuelas, creating a flavor combination of the salty buñuelos with the two sweet desserts.
 Manjar blanco can be found in stores during Christmas time, but is also found in stores throughout the year.

 Central America

 In Guatemala, El Salvador, and other countries in Central America manjar de leche is a pudding or custard made with milk, cornstarch (to thicken), sugar, and often other ingredients such as vanilla, cinnamon or other flavorings.
 This white-colored confection may be eaten by itself or used as a pastry filling.
 In Costa Rica, the term "natilla" refers to a cultured buttermilk-like product with a butterfat content ranging from 12% ("liviana") to 14%, sold in stores in plastic pouches.
 It is used as a condiment on such dishes as gallo pinto, baked potatoes, steamed vegetables and the like.